varunpm1/VPAccordionAnimation/README.md

 1. Add the VPAccordionAnimation folder inside your project folder (Contains 4 files.
 Cell nib file only if customization is not needed.
 If you have a cell, which is a subclass of VPAccordionAnimationCell, then this file is not needed.)
 2. Change the parent class of the view controller containing tableView to VPAccordionAnimationViewController.
 If there is a BaseVC, then change the parent of VPAccordionAnimationViewController to BaseVC
+3. Use  -

+`func createAccordionDataForIndexPaths(indexPaths: [NSIndexPath], withViewOrControllerData viewData: [AnyObject])`

+for populating the view or viewController data in viewDidLoad().
-3. Change the parent class of tableView cell to VPAccordionTableViewCell
+4. Change the parent class of tableView cell to VPAccordionTableViewCell
-4. Add a container view inside the tableView cell and connect the outlet to VPAccordionTableViewCell’s infoView outlet
+5. Add a container view inside the tableView cell and connect the outlet to VPAccordionTableViewCell’s infoView outlet
-5. Add all the necessary views that are needed inside the tableViewCells, inside the infoView (as subViews to infoView)
+6. Add all the necessary views that are needed inside the tableViewCells, inside the infoView (as subViews to infoView)
-6. Add Constraints to infoView - Leading, Trailing, Top and Height - Do not add bottom constraint
+7. Add Constraints to infoView - Leading, Trailing, Top and Height - Do not add bottom constraint
-7. If an animation is required for arrow view, then connect it to the arrowView outlet in VPAccordionTableViewCell.
+8. If an animation is required for arrow view, then connect it to the arrowView outlet in VPAccordionTableViewCell.
 Set the arrowImageInitialDirection and arrowImageFinalDirection in subclass
-8. You can specify the other optional variables for adding extra functionalities like animation duration, arrowView rotation direction, etc.
+9. You can specify the other optional variables for adding extra functionalities like animation duration, arrowView rotation direction, etc.

 # ![Screenshot](/VPAccordionAnimation-Screenshot1.png) ![Screenshot](/VPAccordionAnimation-Screenshot2.png)